KendallRey/unity-online-multiplayer-fps/README.md

 # README to be updated

-## A Sample Temple for Multiplayer Unity with Photon Engine
+## A Sample Template for Multiplayer FPS in Unity with Photon Engine
 - Will not include installer (just zip).
 This is not meant for Production!
--
+- In development with Unity Editor Version `2022.3.15f1`

 ## Todo
 - [ ] Add steps for setting up / process
 - [ ] More images / video (optional)
+- [ ] Add links to used Assets

 ## Images / Screenshots